ksereda/Spring_Cloud_Netflix_Microservices/eureka/README.md

 Annotation `@ EnableEurekaClient` tells the platform the following:
-That this service is an instance of a microservice and asks to register it on the Eureka server, also wants to find out other services that are registered with the Eureka Server.
+- this service is an instance of a microservice and asks to register it on the Eureka server, also wants to find out other services that are registered with the Eureka Server.

 ### A few words about concepts in which many are confused.